MWKSolution/python-cheat_sheet/Standard_Library/types/list.md

 ### Comprehension
 Creating lists in short form with mapping and filtering.
 More pythonic than **map()**, and **filter()**.
+**Use generator comprehension for large datasets !!!**
+Comprehensions are faster than loops
 ```python
 s = [i * i for i in range(10) if 1 % 2 == 0]  # s = [0, 4, 16, 36, 64]
 ```